 - salted butter

-- fresh parsley
+- fresh parsley and lemon juice

-how to make pasta and peas
+How to make pasta with peas and sausage

 Even on the busiest of days, this pasta and peas recipe is totally doable.
 As the shells cook, the sauce is made.
 Dinner is on the table in about 30 minutes.